 Zinc Network should receive the funds no later than three weeks from the date of the refund request.
-Once the funds have been sent from your account, please send a short message to your Project Manager letting him or her know that the funds have been sent.
-This will make it easier for Zinc Network to identify funds as they are received.
+Once the funds have been sent from your account, please send a short message to the Project Manager letting them know that the funds have been sent.